cat3699/Data-Science-Cbranco/README.md

 4. **Model Training**:
    - Split the dataset into training and testing sets.
    - Implemented and evaluated four classifiers:
-     - Naive Bayes (Baseline)
-     - Support Vector Machine (SVM)
-     - Multi-Layer Perceptron (Neural Network)
+     - Gradient Boosting algorithm
+     - Neural Network
      - Convolutional Neural Network (CNN, Deep Learning Model)
+     - Hugging Face model
-   - Measured and reported the accuracy of each model.
+   - Measured and reported the accuracy, precision and recall of each model and compared the respective outcomes.

 ## Part 2: Speaker Classification